-The PhD prepares students for careers in college teaching, digital media, publishing, educational administration, public history, and historical research.
+The History, PhD prepares students for careers in college teaching, digital media, publishing, educational administration, public history, and historical research.
 Students gain expertise in conventional historical methods and web-based technologies.
 Major fields include U.S. history, European history, and world history.
 Minor fields are chosen by the student and may include such areas as public history, constitutional studies, and new media and information technology.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
 For specific information see Application Requirements and Deadlines on the departmental web site.

 For policies governing all graduate degrees, see Graduate Policies.

 For students entering the doctoral program with a master’s degree, the number of required credits may be reduced by a maximum of 30 credits, subject to approval of the program faculty and the dean.
 Requests for reduction of credit are reviewed only after acceptance to the doctoral program.

 Total credits: 72